Lastarria: Eruptive history

 The South Spur edifice is the oldest structure found at Lastarria.
 The Negriales lava field formed later.
 The five craters of Lastarria proper formed in five different stages.
 An alternative view holds that Negriales formed before the South Spur, and that the main edifice formed in ten different stages.
 Block-and-ash flows, hot avalanches, lava domes, lava flows, and pyroclastic flows have all been involved in the activity of Lastarria.
 Most deposits on the northern slopes were erupted during the last two stages, with the exception of several exposures of the older stages on the northwestern flank and the western "pink pyroclastic flow" deposit.
 Overall, later and Holocene activity at Lastarria was highly explosive, unlike the more effusive earlier eruptions including the Negriales eruptions.

 Potassium–argon dating of Lastarria has yielded ages of 600,000 ± 300,000 and less than 300,000 years ago.
 The older date refers to the Negriales lava field, which has also been dated at 400,000 – 116,000 ± 26,000 years ago.
 The South Spur is dated at 150,000 ± 50,000 years ago.
 The main edifice started forming 260,000 ± 20,000 years ago.
 One andesite lava flow was dated at 51,000 ± 13,000 years ago by argon–argon dating.
 There was then a lull in volcanic activity until the Holocene.
 Three ignimbrites were erupted during the Holocene between 4,850 ± 40 and 2,460 ± 40 years ago and were emplaced around the volcano, in particular north and west of the edifice.

 Most of the volcano formed post-glacially.
 Holocene explosive eruptions were separated by intervals of about 2,390 - 1,660 years.
-Three ignimbrites were erupted during the Holocene between 4,850 ± 40 and 2,460 ± 40 years ago and were emplaced around the volcano, in particular north and west of the edifice.Three ignimbrites were erupted during the Holocene between 4,850 ± 40 and 2,460 ± 40 years ago and were emplaced around the volcano, in particular north and west of the edifice.
+Three ignimbrites were erupted during the Holocene between 4,850 ± 40 and 2,460 ± 40 years ago and were emplaced around the volcano, in particular north and west of the edifice.
+Three ignimbrites were erupted during the Holocene between 4,850 ± 40 and 2,460 ± 40 years ago and were emplaced around the volcano, in particular north and west of the edifice.
 The landslide also occurred during the Holocene, 7430 (+136,−156) years before present.
 The lava dome on the northernmost crater rim is the youngest vent of Lastarria.
 The youngest dated deposit is 2,460 ± 50/60 years old, but at least one younger pyroclastic flow is present.

-No historical eruptions are known but earthquakes have been recorded at the volcano.
+No historical eruptions are known but earthquakes have been recorded at the volcano and new sulfur flows were observed in 2019.
 Noticeable thermal hotspots are visible from ASTER imagery and are associated with the fumarolic areas.
 Temperatures observed at the hotspots are around 279 K. A potential of geothermal power at Lastarria was recognized already in 1974.
 It is considered Argentina's 9th most dangerous volcano out of 38.